-(15) “Biogas” means gas, consisting primarily of methane and carbon dioxide, produced by the anaerobic decomposition of organic matter.
+(16) “Biogas” means gas, consisting primarily of methane and carbon dioxide, produced by the anaerobic decomposition of organic matter.
 Biogas cannot be directly injected into natural gas pipelines or combusted in most natural gas-fueled vehicles unless first upgraded to biomethane.

-(16) “Biomethane” or “Renewable Natural Gas” means refined biogas that has been upgraded to a near-pure methane content product.
+(17) “Biomethane” or “Renewable Natural Gas” means refined biogas, or another synthetic stream of methane from renewable resources, that has been upgraded to a near-pure methane content product.
 Biomethane can be directly injected into natural gas pipelines or combusted in natural gas-fueled vehicles.

-(17) “Blendstock” means a fuel component that is either used alone or is blended with one or more other components to produce a finished fuel used in a motor vehicle.
+(18) “Blendstock” means a fuel component that is either used alone or is blended with one or more other components to produce a finished fuel used in a motor vehicle.
 A blendstock that is used directly as a transportation fuel in a vehicle is considered a finished fuel.